An Byeong-jik

 An Byeong-jik (born 1936) or Ahn Byong-jick is a Professor Emeritus at Seoul National University and a co-founder of the Naksungdae Institute of Economic Research.
 He is the representative director of the New Right Foundation.
 His research focuses on economic history during the Korea under Japanese rule.

-He disclosed a diary by a manager of World War II Japanese military brothels and published a book called Diary of a Japanese Military Brothel Manager in 2013.
+He disclosed a diary by a manager of World War II Japanese military brothels and published Diary of a Japanese Military Brothel Manager in 2013.

 Academic career

 An was born in Haman in 1936.
-He was graduated from Department of Economics, Seoul University.
-He received a master's degree in economics.
+He graduated from the Department of Economics of Seoul University with a master's degree in economics.
 He became a professor of Seoul National University College of Social Sciences.
 He was appointed a professor emeritus at Seoul National University in 2001.